Soresu/Others/Docs/LINQ.md

 ### Filtering(**Where**)

 Probably the most common query operation is to apply a filter in the form of a Boolean expression.
 You can use multiple conditions to get the data.
-Get list of integer whose value is higher than 6 OR the number is even.
+For example list of integer whose value is higher than 6 OR the number is even.

 	List<int> numbers = new List<int>(new int[]{1,2,3,4,5,6,7,8,9,10,11,12});
 	var result = numbers.Where(number => number > 6 || number%2==0;